SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/User_Agent/v1UserAgent_CreateDefaultServiceAuth.md

 Set default values into a new ServiceAuth.

 NetServer calculates default values on the entity, which is required when creating/storing a new instance

 ## Online Restricted: ## The User agent is not available in Online by default.
-User management is not allowed for partner apps
+User management is not allowed for partner apps.

 ## Request Headers